RadotJar/voynich/README.md

 The following justifications refer to the definition of the EVA below.

     Justifications:
     - ".", "-" and "=" represent spaces, new lines and new paragraphs respectively.
+For our purposes, newlines are kept for readability's sake, but paragraphs are removed to ensure no empty lines exist in the output.
     - "," represents an uncertain space, best to remove affected words to reduce uncertainty.
     - "*" represents an unreadable character, best to remove affected words to reduce uncertainty.
     - "!" represents a spacing character used to align different transcriptions of the manuscript.
 There is an element of uncertainty inherent in any word on which different transcribers couldn't agree to a representation of, and hence should be removed.